beproud/bpnotify/docs/en/source/sending_notifications.rst

 Sending notifications is fairly straitforward.
-Notifications are sent via the ``notify()`` function.
+Notifications are sent via the :func:`notify() <beproud.django.notify.api.notify>` function.
 Though there are some variations on how to call this function, the functionality does not change a great deal.

 .. function:: notify(targets, notify_type, extra_data={}, include_media=None, exclude_media=[])

 The notify method is called to send a notification of the given type to a iterable of targets.
 If the targets option is not iterable then it is treated as a single target.
+The notification will be send asynchronously using the Celery task queue API if ``djcelery`` is installed.
+Otherwise the notification is sent synchronously using the :func:`notify_now()
+<beproud.django.notify.api.notify_now>` function.

+.. function:: notify_now(targets, notify_type, extra_data={}, include_media=None, exclude_media=[])

+If you wish to bypass sending notifications asynchronously then you can call the :func:`notify_now() <beproud.django.notify.api.notify_now>` function directly.

 Sending a Simple Notification
 -----------------------------------